GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Service.md

 ?> Agencies can leverage on existing API/SDK and the DECADA Management Portal to control their on-boarded devices remotely.

+**<u>Before you Start</u>**

+To control the devices remotely, Agencies will need to have an account with the necessary rights access.
+If Agencies do not have the access, please contact GovTech.

 **<u>Via DECADA Management Portal</u>**

 Agencies can control their on-boarded devices via the DECADA Management Portal: